carpentries/carpentries.org-DEPRECATED/pages/instructor-training.md

   If you are already a certified Instructor and would like to let us know that you have moved, changed your email address, or are now able to teach different lessons, please <a href="https://amy.software-carpentry.org/workshops/update_profile/">use this form</a>
   to update your information.
-If you would like to have access to this record so that you can make changes as needed, please email `team@carpentries.org` wih your GitHub ID.
+If you would like to have access to your own record so that you can make changes as needed, please email `team@carpentries.org` wih your GitHub ID.